-Water is a vital, but finite resource for the entire Fresno region.
+Water is a vital, but finite resource for the entire County.
 It is acknowledged that individual agencies each have their own interests, which sometimes compete with the interests of others for this limited resource.
-The Fresno/Clovis Metropolitan Area, among other areas of the County, has been experiencing groundwater overdraft for many years.
-A significant amount of study of this resource issue is already underway.
-LAFCO should encourage the County of Fresno and other affected local governmental agencies to:
+LAFCo encourages the County, as the administrator of County Service Area No. 31, and other affected local governmental agencies to:

-As required by State law, consider and mitigate groundwater overdraft during the mandated environmental review process for all "projects" as defined by CEQA, that would result in new or increased demands on water resources and/or intensification of urban uses; and • Work together to collectively identify and implement feasible strategies to eliminate groundwater overdraft in the Fresno/Clovis Metropolitan Area, including territories that may be the subject of future applications to LAFCo for a change of organization and reorganization.
+As required by State law, consider and mitigate groundwater overdraft during the mandated environmental review process for all "projects" as defined by CEQA, that would result in new or increased demands on water resources and/or intensification of urban uses; and Work together to collectively identify and implement feasible strategies to eliminate groundwater overdraft in the area, including territories that may be the subject of future applications to LAFCo for a change of organization or reorganization.

-The dependable availability of water resources will be one of the issues LAFCO carefully considers when reviewing proposed Sphere of Influence and boundary changes.
+The dependable availability of water resources will be one of the issues LAFCo carefully considers when reviewing proposed Sphere of Influence and boundary changes.

-Further, recognizing the historic nature of groundwater overdraft, LAFCO should encourage the County and other concerned public agencies, including, but not limited to the City of Clovis, City of Fresno, Fresno Irrigation District and Fresno Metropolitan Flood Control District, to cooperatively investigate and implement strategies, to the extent feasible, that will result in a net increase in groundwater in the Fresno/Clovis Metropolitan Area.
+Further, LAFCo encourages the County and other concerned public agencies to cooperatively investigate and implement strategies, to the extent feasible, that will result in a net increase in groundwater in the Shaver Lake area.